Eljuan25/Eljuan25/README.md

 <h1>Actualy</h1>

-<p>I am currently working on databases and web design.
-This project includes examples and applications of these technologies.<p>
+<p>Currently, I am working on database development and management, as well as web design.
+This project includes a variety of examples and applications that illustrate the use of different technologies. <br />These include MySQL Workbench, Ruby on Rails, JavaScript, PHP, HTML and CSS.
+Through these examples, I demonstrate my skills in creating, maintaining and optimizing databases, as well as implementing attractive and functional user interfaces.
+My goal is to combine the efficiency of databases with the intuitive design of web applications to provide complete, high-performance solutions.<p>

 <br />